awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-region-overrides.rst

 South America (São Paulo)
 -------------------------

-.. csv-table:: If you selected Asia Pacific (Sydney) as the preferred region for your project:
+.. csv-table:: If you selected South America (São Paulo) as the preferred region for your project:
    :header: "Hosting for these services:", "Is located in:"
    :widths: 1, 4